-Upon receiving an alleged complaint that an individual or group of students has violated one or more Community Standards, the complaint shall be investigated by the Office of Student Affairs under the direction of the Chief Conduct Officer.
+Upon receiving an alleged complaint that an individual or group of students has violated one or more Community Standards, the complaint shall be investigated by the Office of Community Standards and Social Responsibility.

-- a.
-If it is determined that the allegation is without merit, the investigation will cease. - b.
-If it determined that a violation may have occurred, the student(s) will be notified to schedule a preliminary conference with the Chief Conduct Officer.
+- If it is determined that the allegation is without merit, the investigation will cease. - If it determined that a violation may have occurred, the student(s) will be notified to schedule a preliminary conference with the Chief Conduct Officer.